jamf/NoMAD/README.md

 Active Directory without having to actually bind to AD.

 - NoMAD allows you to get Kerberos credentials from AD to use for single sign on to all services using Windows Authentication.
-This is primarily web sites and SMB/CIFS shares, but other services may be functional as well.
 - Automatically renew your Kerberos tickets based upon your desires.
 - Handy place to have a lock screen menu item.
 - Get an X509 identity from your Windows CA.